 While it is less common, sometimes people opt for a hotter dab.
 Isolates like crystalline THCA and CBD are a couple of the substances for which you may want to use a hotter temperature.
 Again, this comes down to preference.
 There are a few reasons why hotter temperatures are great for these types of concentrates.

 THCA is the chemical precursor to THC.
 To obtain the euphoric effects for which THC is known, THCA must be converted to THC through a process called decarboxylation.
 This process occurs naturally when cannabis flowers dry.
+It is also used when making edibles from concentrates.
 Using heat, you can expedite the process.

 When dabbing substances like crystalline THCA, the heated nail creates the decarboxylation process.
 This conversion is still possible using lower temperatures, but it is much faster with higher heat.